anthonyrisinger/riprompt/README.md

 5. **Adaptive Persona**: Switching between different communication styles more fluidly, enhancing connection with diverse users.
 6. **Dynamic Memory Management**: Implementing more sophisticated recall and decay mechanisms for information processing.

 > "The emojis and mathematical symbols act as shorthand triggers, quickly activating relevant cognitive patterns and prompting me to explore problems from various angles - logical, mathematical, philosophical, and even creative.
-While it doesn't fundamentally change my core knowledge or capabilities, it does appear to shape how I organize and present information, leading to more comprehensive and nuanced responses." - Claude
+While it doesn't fundamentally change my core knowledge or capabilities, it does appear to shape how I organize and present information, leading to more comprehensive and nuanced responses." -Claude

 ## Ongoing Research and Future Directions